JustinHuPrime/DataPackCrafter/semantics.md

 Additive expressions perform standard numeric operations when given two numbers, or perform a string-concatenate when adding together two strings.
 Additionally, if two lists are given, a list-append operation is performed.

+Expressions that evaluate to a non-finite value (e.g. by overflowing JavaScript numbers) will throw an error.

 ## Multiplicative Expressions

 Multiplicative expressions perform the standard numeric operation with two numbers.

+Expressions that evaluate to a non-finite value (e.g. dividing by 0) will throw an error.

 ## Prefix Expressions